deepjavalibrary/djl-serving/serving/docs/lmi_new/deployment_guide/configurations.md

 If you are deploying a model hosted in S3, `option.model_id=<s3 uri>` should be the s3 object prefix of the model artifacts.
 Alternatively, you can upload the `serving.properties` file to S3 alongside your model artifacts (under the same prefix) and omit the `option.model_id` config from your `serving.properties` file.
-To deploy uncompressed model artifacts with SageMaker, see [this guide](https://docs.aws.amazon.com/sagemaker/latest/dg/large-model-inference-uncompressed.html).
+Example code for leveraging uncompressed artifacts in S3 are provided in the [deploying your endpoint](deploying-your-endpoint.md#configuration---servingproperties) section.

 ## Inference Library Configuration